 Blood Pressure Testing Clinic Questions and Answers

 High blood pressure can be a dangerous condition to have and should be taken seriously.
-That is why Express Healthcare offers blood pressure testing to help ensure that your blood pressure is within normal range.
+Express Healthcare offers blood pressure testing to help ensure that your blood pressure is within normal range.
 Schedule your appointment online today or call our clinic for more information.
-We serve patients from College Park MD, New Carrollton MD, Falls Church VA, Lakeland MD, Hollywood MD, Old Town MD, Acredale MD, and Riverdale Gardens MD.
+We serve patients from College Park MD, New Carrollton MD, Falls Church VA, Berwyn Height MD, Lakeland MD, Hollywood MD, Old Town MD, Acredale MD, and Riverdale Gardens MD.

 Table of Contents:

 Blood pressure is the pressure exerted from blood against the walls of the vessels.
 The majority of blood pressure comes from the blood being pumped from the heart.
 Blood pressure tests can test for low blood pressure or high blood pressure.
 While low blood pressure doesn’t typically exhibit symptoms, high blood pressure can lead to many complications.

 Blood pressure is usually measured on a variety of different days and once you are at rest.
 You are said to have high blood pressure if several of these measurements are too high, even if only one of the two — either the systolic or the diastolic one — is high.
 In adults, blood pressure is considered to be normal under a systolic value of 140 mm Hg and under a diastolic value of 90 mm Hg.

 When taking your vital sign for the first time, because it’s sometimes high on just one side, it is practical to test the blood pressure in both arms.
 The values that are higher are always those used for assessing the pressure your blood exerts.
 After several testings, it is adequate to test the blood pressure only within the arm that produced the higher reading.
 A person is taken into account to possess high blood pressure if the systolic value is over 140 mmHg, the diastolic value is over 90 mmHg, or if both are higher than these readings.